dhruvgupta2112/Quad_Tree/README.md

 # How to run

-1.open the terminal or command prompt.
+1.open the terminal or command prompt.\n
 2.Navigate to the directory containing your source code files.
 3.Compile the main.cpp file in terminal using command "g++ main.c" 4.After successful compilation, run the program by using the command "./a.out".